MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 **Delete:** Read-only

 ## <a name="budgettype"></a>Budget Type
 The budget type determines how the budget is spent.

 The possible values are DailyBudgetAccelerated and DailyBudgetStandard.
 The DailyBudgetAccelerated budget type is only available for Audience campaigns that use unshared campaign-level budgets.

-> [!IMPORTANT]
-> The accelerated budget type is deprecated for DynamicSearchAds, Search, and Shopping campaigns.
-Please see [Deprecating Accelerated Budget Delivery](../guides/budget-bid-strategies.md#deprecating-accelerated-budget) for more information.

 In the context of shared budgets, the budget type is a read-only property that is always returned regardless of whether or not the campaign uses a shared budget.
 To determine whether the campaign uses a shared budget, check the value of the [Budget Id](#budgetid) field.